 Tip – Keep enough food and water with you wherever you go in Spiti valley as in remote villages and while trekking, you may find it difficult to get them.

-Hope the inspires you and the 7 day itinerary helps you plan a trip to the Spiti valley in India and spend the summer in the mountains.
+I hope this 7 day itinerary helps you plan a road trip to the Spiti valley in India and spend the summer in the mountains.
 You can find more details about the Spiti Valley here.
 If you are short on time you can also fly into the nearest airport Kullu, which is about 247 km(155 mi) from Spiti Valley.
 From here you can hire a taxi to get to Spiti valley and start the hikes.

 About the author – Vimal Bhatia, a passionate traveler and keen travel blogger writes about stunning but unexplored places.
 An engineer by training, after over 30 years of Industrial and corporate career, Vimal decided to do what he likes most – travel, explore and write about it.
 He believes he has covered only a minuscule part of this beautiful planet and there is a lot more to uncover.
 The sheer mention of travelling to a new place brings out a childlike joy from inside him.
 A solo traveler so far, he is hoping to find his travelling companion someday, maybe on one of his sojourns.